 You’ll notice a drastic difference in the shape of the trousers, as Milap revealed to me that he had actually re-cut them in order to achieve the drape that I desired.
 I’m quite happy with the result.
 They’re extremely comfortable to wear and hold a nice crease.

 I can never make up my mind whether I like my trousers to end kissing the top of the shoe, or with a break.
-I think in this case that ending the trouser just kissing the shoe was a good choice given the shorter length of the jacket.
-A classical break with a more contemporary styled jacket would have been a clash of worlds, but the end result here is harmonious.
+I think in this case that ending the trouser just kissing the shoe was a good choice for versatility when it comes to wearing the suit as separates.

 A difference compared to the original trousers is notable in the side tab, which Milap has changed to a new pistol-shaped design for Knightsman.
 I quite like the shape and find it to be an aesthetically pleasing design detail.

 The first outing for my suit occurred last weekend to a long-time friend’s wedding.
 I paired it with a white herringbone shirt in a larger scale, also custom made by Knightsman.
 Accessories were a Macclesfield styled tie from Hardy Amies, a vintage Pobeda Red 12 wristwatch and vintage cufflinks.
 Shoes were my Cheaney Kelmarsh brogues.

 Fit and Proportions

 The shoulders have a nice clean line to them, and there is some drape to the chest which is important to have for my body type.
 I like the width of the lapels.

 Lengthwise, the jacket realistically is simply too short.
 I know that shorter jackets are a men’s fashion trend that has been dominant for a while, but the short length doesn’t work for my body type.
 Construction wise, it causes the skirting to flare out as there is not enough weight for it to drape around my hips.